 These findings are not intended to belie an empirical literature that is vast and frequently contradictory.
 It is not uncommon for validity coefficients on the same psychological attribute to range from strong positive associations (i.e., observed correlations of .40) to negative values.
 For example, low socialization and responsibility have been found to be predictive of corruption by some (e.g., Sarchione et al., 1998) but not others (Cullen & Sackett, 2003).
 In another study, most "good" candidates scored higher on self-discipline, independence, extraversion and emotional toughness, and lower on anxiety; however, 27% of these good candidates also scored lower on self-control and extraversion and much higher on anxiety (Lorr & Strack, 1994).
-Some researchers have found that impulsivity (e.g., Ma on the MMPI) is a good predictor of car accidents (e.g., Azen, Snibbe, & Montgomery, 1973), while other researchers found that completely different scales-or no scales at all-predict this criterion (Beutler et al., 1985).
 Inconsistencies and contradictions in results have led some to declare that the development of a police personality profile is fruitless (Lorr & Strack, 1994), and to question the effectiveness of preemployment psychological testing itself (Barrett, 2003; Claussen & Arrigo, 2005).
+Far from proving the invalidity of these measures, the accumulation of inconsistent and seemingly contradictory findings help to flesh-out the meaning of a construct.